 Premature Ovarian Failure (maternal age younger than 36 years)

 While menopause is a natural process, most women should not expect to undergo menopause until they approach 40 years of age or older.
-Women under 40, however, can experience complete cessation of menstruation and ovulation and this is termed premature ovarian failure.
+Women under 40, however, can experience a complete cessation of menstruation and ovulation and this is termed premature ovarian failure.
 The diagnosis is fairly simple with blood work and sonogram, but the treatment may require IVF depending on how far advance the decline in ovarian function is when treatment is begun.

 Diminished Ovarian Reserve (maternal age 36 years and older)